Protecting children starts with prevention

 Answering your prevention questions

-• Our prevention team works to stop child abuse before it happens by educating communities, training adults, and empowering children with the knowledge and skills to stay safe.
+• Our prevention team works to stop child abuse before it happens by focusing on primary prevention research to educate communities, train adults, and empower children with the knowledge and skills to stay safe.

 • Our Talk.Protect.Report.™️ program, or TPR, which is a 2.5-hour evidence-informed training designed for any adult who wants to learn how to be an effective advocate for children.
 This program is completely FREE of charge.

-• If you’re interested in scheduling a training for your organization, school, or group, contact us at (231) 929-4250 or fill out the form on this page.
+• If you’re interested in scheduling a training for your organization, school, or group, contact our Prevention Coordinator at (231) 929-4250, Ext.#312, or by emailing jbaker@traversbaycac.org

-• You can support our mission by attending a training, spreading awareness, volunteering, or donating to help expand prevention efforts in our community.
+• You can support our mission by attending a training, booking a training, spreading awareness, volunteering, or donating to help expand prevention efforts in our community.